VISIT OUR ART STORE ▶

 Building Depth with Darker Pigments

-Once the first layer is wet but not fully dry, load your brush with a bolder blue mix and apply it to the edges.
+Once the first layer is wet but not fully dry, the artist loads the brush with a bolder blue mix and applies it to the edges.

-The color will gradually blend, adding depth.
-You can also tilt your paper slightly to guide the flow of pigment.
+The color gradually blends inward, adding depth.
+Tilting the paper slightly can help guide the flow of pigment.

 Build depth with darker pigments.